 Reach out to him via email at: firstname.lastname@example.org.

 by Richard Kordesh on 02/22/17

-With our political discourse devolving into polarization, the idea of a middle ground seems increasingly idealistic.
+With our political discourse devolving into ever more extreme polarization, the idea of a middle ground seems increasingly idealistic.
 But, the center, as empty as it seems to be when it comes to issues like education, crime, immigration, and others must be rebuilt if anything hopeful is to get accomplished.